 I loved applying to business school.
 I actually wish I could do it again; I know that’s crazy.
 But I do!
 I loved working on something I really cared about.
 I loved the soul searching the application questions required of me: what do I want to do with my life?
 I loved carving out time on Saturday mornings with a cup of tea and my laptop and sitting on the sun porch writing and editing essays before my roommates woke up.
 I loved the feeling of accomplishment when I submitted applications and eventually got a voicemail from Dee Leopold with my acceptance notification!

 But I promise, none of this would have been as enjoyable if I hadn’t been extremely organized and process-oriented.
 I was a management consultant at the time, so project timelines were my jam.
-And I decided to take the same approach with my MBA applications (you can download my personal timeline here).
+And I decided to take the same approach with my MBA applications (you can download my personal timeline and calendar here).
 I want to share this with you because I truly believe that if you take your time with it – rather than rushing to get an application in before the deadline – you will get so much more out of this process.
 Not only will you have a more polished application by the time it’s due, but you’ll have a greater understanding of yourself.
 You’ll have taken the time to reflect on who you are, what you’ve accomplished, and what motivates you – which will serve you long after the round one application deadline.

 In addition to the timeline, I want to share some secrets to this process – because why not try to actually enjoy it?

 Secret #1: Take the GMAT (or GRE) as early as possible.

 Take it while you’re still in college (when math is fresh) if possible.
 The sooner you take the GMAT (and take it again if you have to), the sooner you’ll know how competitive of an applicant you are and the less you’ll have to fret about it while you’re soul searching.